markdom/specification/1.0/markdom.md

 This event represents the begin of a [*Markdom link content*] with the given value for the `uri` and `title` parameters.

-Calling this method must be must be followed by a call to `onContentsBegin`.
+Calling this method must be followed by a call to `onContentsBegin`.
 A corresponding call to `onLinkContentEnd` with the same `uri` value must eventually occur.

 The behavior of this method is undefined, if `uri` is not present.

-The behavior of this method is undefined, if `uri` is not a valid URI reference.
+The behavior of this method is undefined, if `uri` is not a valid [URI reference](https://tools.ietf.org/html/rfc3986#section-4.1).

 ###### `onLinkContentEnd` {#api-handler-handler-onlincontentend}